schism-dev/schism/docs/getting-started/post-processing.md

 You can find some useful post-processing tools in the `src/Utility` directory.

 ## Combining scripts
-`combine_output11.f90` is used to combine process-specific netcdf to global netcdf.
+`combine_output11.f90` is used to combine process-specific netcdf to global netcdf (under OLDIO).
 `autocombine_MPI_elfe.pl` is a simple perl wrapper script that automatically combines all available outputs during or after the run.
 Use these if you invoked `OLDIO` in make.